arcsyn-io/propx/README.md

 ### Reproducing Failed Tests

-When a property-based test fails, RapidX provides a command to reproduce the exact failure:
+When a property-based test fails, PropX provides a command to reproduce the exact failure:

 ```bash
 # Example output from a failed test: